 The Fund is required to comply with the superannuation prudential standards.
-Under the superannuation prudential standard SPS 160, the Fund is required to target full funding of its vested benefits.
+AASB 119 148(d)(iv) Under the superannuation prudential standard SPS 160, the Fund is required to target full funding of its vested benefits.
 There may be circumstances where: